 The program will prepare graduates capable of succeeding in accredited dietetic supervised practice programs and/or graduate programs and employment in nutrition- and dietetic-related fields.

 Objective 1: At least 80% of program students complete program/degree requirements within 3 years (150% of the program length).

-Objective 2: 60% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation
+Objective 2: At least 60% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.

-Objective 3: 70% of program graduates are admitted to a supervised practice program within 12 months of graduation.
+Objective 3: Of program graduates who apply to a supervised practice program, at least 70% are admitted within 12 months.

 Objective 4: The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-Objective 5: 80% of program graduates accepted into a dietetic internship will rate how well-prepared they were for supervised practice at least a 3 on a scale of 1-4.
+Objective 5: At least 80% of program graduates accepted into a MS/DI will rate how well-prepared they were supervised practice at least a 3 on a scale of 1-4.

-Objective 6: 80% of program graduates accepted into graduate school will rate how well prepared they were for graduate school at least a 3 on a scale of 1 to 4.
+Objective 6: At least 80% of program graduates accepted into graduate school/dietetic internship will rate how well-prepared they were for graduate school at least a 3 on a scale of 1 to 4.

-Objective 4: 80% of senior level students at their exit interview will report being involved in one or more community service activities independently or as part of the student dietetic association during their academic career at MSU.
+Objective 1: At least 80% of senior level students at their exit interview will report being involved in one or more community service activities independently or as part of the student dietetic association during their academic career at MSU.

-Objective 5: 80% of graduates responding to the Alumni survey will report being involved in their communities and professional organizations.
+Objective 2: At least 80% of graduates responding to the Alumni survey will report being involved in their communities and professional organizations.